Electronic Case Reporting (eCR)

 Electronic Case Reporting (eCR) is the secure creation and transmission of case reports from an electronic health record (EHR) to public health agencies for disease surveillance, case management, and contact tracing.
 The use of eCR will enable healthcare providers to fulfill their mandated reporting requirements to Los Angeles County Department of Public Health (LAC DPH) and report cases for further investigation from their EHR faster, more accurately, and more reliably than traditional manual reporting.

 LAC DPH uses the HL7 electronic initial case report (eICR) standards (R1.1 and R3) for electronic case reporting (eCR) and to support the new CMS Promoting Interoperability regulations for eCR.
+It is these standards that we will use to eventually eliminate manual reporting requirements.
 We also require the use of APHL AIMS and the Reportable Condition Knowledge Management System (RCKMS) to ensure appropriate reporting.

 Participation